 Although it has seemingly existed since the beginning of time, the causes of scoliosis are generally unknown.
-The National Health Service states that for 80% of the cases there is no known cause.
-There are three types of scoliosis, and they are based on what age the patient is when they are diagnosed.
+The National Health Service states that for 80% of the cases, there is no known cause.
+There are several types of scoliosis, and they are based on the age of the patient when diagnosed and, in some cases, genetic complications.

 These symptoms can cause physical strains on the body, and chronic back pain and problems are not uncommon.